 1. Length of ownership

-How long have you owned the property?
-8 years 8 years
+How long have you owned the property w long have you owned the property?

 2. Council tax

-Which Council Tax band is your proper ty in? Е
+Which Council Tax band is your proper ty in?
+G

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

-Garage Yes
+• Garage No

 Allocated parking space No

-• Driveway No
+• Driveway Yes

 Shared parking No

-On street Yes
+On street No

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conse special architectural or historical inter which it is desirable to preserve or enh est, the character or appear
+Is your property in a designated Conse special architectural or historical inter- which it is desirable to preserve or enh est, the character or appear

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Yes If you have answered yes, please describe below the changes which you have made: FOURTH BEDROOM, SHOWER ROOM WITH STAIRS - FORMER ATTIC (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings?
-No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate All front windows to the property were double glazed in June 2016, with the stained windows preserved.
-This work is under guarantee until June 2026 d glassed 7.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).